Exploring the Pure Storage Pure as-a-Service (PaaS) Offering

 - Telemetry data is logged and gathered using Pure's cloud-based analytics tool - Pure1

-- A 25% headroom is included in all PaaS sizings to allow for On-Demand bursting.
+- A 25% headroom is included in all Pure as-a-Service sizings to allow for On-Demand bursting.

 - Site Definition - There is typically one effective capacity (one bill) across all similar array types per site.